-The golden baby is saved
+The golden boy is saved

-The Ruhnama fountain

 Kenya: Return to Kenya

-early a hundred years ago my grandfather, Louis Hambidge, and his new bride migrated to Kenya, under Britain's Soldier-Settler Scheme, to establish a farm on the land allocated to him near Kitale in Western Kenya.
+Nearly a hundred years ago my grandfather, Louis Hambidge, and his new bride migrated to Kenya, under Britain's Soldier-Settler Scheme, to establish a farm on the land allocated to him near Kitale in Western Kenya.
 Louis's background was modest.
 In the 1911 census, aged 20, he is recorded as a shop assistant and the son of a factory worker in Birmingham.
-The great social changes in Britain after the First World War, together with the Snow capped Kilimanjaro seen from Tsavo
+The great social changes in Britain after the First World War, together with the Kenya Highlands